 - Be flexible with your destination.

 The idea is to always travel to large airports where there are many flights and competition keeps the prices down.
 Imagine that you want to travel from São Paulo, Brazil to Albany in New York.
 If you search for a flight with the same dates of the example above, you will see that the cheapest result is US$ 1,229.
 However, if you fly to New York City on the same dates, the cheapest flight is US$ 694.00.
-Arriving in New York City, you can take a 3 hour Greyhound bus for US$ 19.00.
+Arriving in New York City, you can take a 3-hour Greyhound bus for US$ 19.00.
 Altogether, 694 + 19 = 713 dollars in total.
 Comparing the US$ 1,229.00 flight to Albany, with a savings of US$ 516.00 for a few hours of “discomfort” on a bus…it’s easy to see what any good backpacker would choose.
 This is also true in Europe where it is much cheaper to fly to busy airports, like Frankfurt, Paris, Madrid, Milan, etc. than to smaller cities.
-Choose which of the large airports is closest to your destination and afterwards take a train or bus to your final destination.
+Choose which of the large airports is closest to your destination and afterward take a train or bus to your final destination.
 Do the math and see if this is worth it or not.

 10. Use low-cost airlines.

-Low cost airlines are those that sell only the airfare and then you have to pay for everything else like food, entertainment on board, luggage etc… Usually they have airplanes up to 180 passengers and make only short flights up to 3 hours.
+Low-cost airlines are those that sell only the airfare and then you have to pay for everything else like food, entertainment on board, luggage etc… Usually, they have airplanes up to 180 passengers and make only short flights up to 3 hours.
 Good examples are Ryanair and Vueling in Europe, Virgin America in the U.S. and AirAsia in Malaysia.
-Many consider Gol as a low cost airline in Brazil.
+Many consider Gol as a low-cost airline in Brazil.
 They can be either a salvation for your trip or one of the greatest pains in the asses you’ve ever dealt with.
 They can be a salvation because you really can find very cheap flights.
 Sometimes, almost free!!
 Although, you still have to pay taxes and fees.
-However, at the same time, they can be a pain in the ass if you don’t follow ALL of their rules as they will try to charge you for anything they can like if your bag weighs too much or if you do you check-in at the airport instead instead of online…and a LOT of other rules.
+However, at the same time, they can be a pain in the ass if you don’t follow ALL of their rules as they will try to charge you for anything they can like if your bag weighs too much or if you do you check-in at the airport instead of online…and a LOT of other rules.
 Therefore, I’ll give some advice about the best way to use low-cost airlines companies.

 - Buy early!!
 The earlier you buy, the cheaper it will be (usually).
 Like I already mentioned, almost free!!;